MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-19-how-to celebrate-halloween-for-Sherlock-Holmes-fans.markdown

 There are other victorian traditions that you might want to try out such as eating [Barmbrack cake](https://www.wikiwand.com/en/Barmbrack) to tell your fortune, [bobbing for apples](https://www.wikiwand.com/en/Apple_bobbing), or even [oomancy](https://www.wikiwand.com/en/Oomancy).

-Keep all our guests on edge with cups of warm coffee or tea, and serve sandwiches and mixed fruits and nuts in a pumpkin-shaped dish.
+Keep all your guests slightly on edge with cups of warm coffee or tea, and well-fed by serving sandwiches and mixed fruits and nuts in a pumpkin-shaped dish.

 # 4 Carve up turnips